insidae/website/content/2023-03-18/index.md

 ![Blocking things out in Unity](/VRChat_1920x1080_2022-04-28.png)

 But it's not just 3D-modeling or game engine software I've been working with.
 One aspect of this project involves music (something I have no natural talent for).
-My initial research led me to check out [Ableton](https://www.ableton.com/).
+My initial research led me to check out [Ableton](https://www.ableton.com/) software.

 <div class="note simple">
     <p>